steven-tey/novel/README.md

 ## Introduction

-[Novel](https://novel.sh/) is a Notion-style WYSYWIG editor with AI-powered autocompletions.
+[Novel](https://novel.sh/) is a Notion-style WYSIWYG editor with AI-powered autocompletions.

 Here's a quick 30-second demo: